openforis/sepal-doc/docs/source/cli/gdal.rst

 Geospatial Data Abstraction Library
 ===================================

-GDAL is a translator library for raster and vector geospatial data formats that is released under an X/MIT Style Open Source `License <https://gdal.org/license.html#license>`__ by the `Open Source Geospatial Foundation <http://www.osgeo.org/>`__.
+GDAL is a translator library for raster and vector geospatial data formats that is released under an  `MIT style license <https://gdal.org/license.html#license>`__ by the `Open Source Geospatial Foundation <http://www.osgeo.org/>`__.
 As a library, it presents a single raster abstract data model and single vector abstract data model to the calling application for all supported formats.
-It also comes with a variety of useful command line utilities for data translation and processing.
-The `NEWS <https://github.com/OSGeo/gdal/blob/v3.4.0/gdal/NEWS.md>`__ page describes the latest release.
+It also comes with a variety of useful command-line utilities for data translation and processing.
+The `News <https://github.com/OSGeo/gdal/blob/v3.4.0/gdal/NEWS.md>`__ page describes the latest release.

 .. note::

-    The current version availalble on SEPAL is : :code:`3.4.3`
+    The current version available on SEPAL is : :code:`3.4.3`

 Available commands
 ------------------

-The complete documentation of the GDAL commands can be found on the `GDAL website <https://gdal.org/programs/index.html>`__.
+The complete documentation of GDAL commands can be found on the `GDAL website <https://gdal.org/programs/index.html>`__.

 Raster programmes
 ^^^^^^^^^^^^^^^^^